-- 2.24.
-Support for the training department should be provided through the involvement of members of the operations department in the analysis of training needs and the development of training material and training tools.
+- 2.23.
+All operating personnel and technical support personnel associated with the shift teams should be trained in the safety analysis aspects of activities that they are responsible for. - 2.24.
+Support for the training department should be provided through the involvement of members of the operations department in the analysis of training needs and the development of training materials and training tools.
 Operating personnel should also be involved as training instructors for subjects on which they have expertise. - 2.25.
-More detailed recommendations on the training and qualification of operating personnel for nuclear power plants, including a systematic approach to training, are provided in DS497F [8].
+More detailed recommendations on the training and qualification of operating personnel for nuclear power plants, including a systematic approach to training, are provided in SSG-75 [8].